sharpthinker/python-lambda/README.md

-# Python Serverless on AWS project sample
+# Python Lambdas project sample

 This project sample shows the usage of _to be continuous_ templates: